U.S. Navy makes aviation history with carrier drone launch

 It is scheduled to undergo two weeks of testing aboard the carrier leading up to a landing on the ship, in which a plane's tailhook grabs a wire that will slow it and keep it from plunging overboard.

-"The X-47B is a great story," said Mark Gunzinger, a defense analyst at the Center for Strategic and Budgetary Assessments think-tank.
+"The X-47B is a great story," said Mark Gunzinger, a defence analyst at the Center for Strategic and Budgetary Assessments think-tank.
 "It's a milestone and a step forward for unmanned, carrier-based aviation.
 But I think the real story is what's next.
-How do we operationalize this capability?"
+How do we operationalise this capability?"

-U.S. drones currently in use in places like Afghanistan and the tribal areas of Pakistan, like the Predator and Reaper, are not up against any air defenses and are not stealthy aircraft.
+U.S. drones currently in use in places like Afghanistan and the tribal areas of Pakistan, like the Predator and Reaper, are not up against any air defences and are not stealthy aircraft.

 Because of its long range and the Navy's need to have it take off and land, day and night, from an aircraft carrier, the X-47B has been designed to operate with far greater autonomy than the remotely piloted aircraft currently in use.